ueisele/kafka-images/connect-otel/README.md

-# Docker Image for Apache Kafka Connect (Base)
+# Docker Image for Apache Kafka Connect with OTel

 Docker image for running the [Open Source version of Apache Kafka Connect](https://github.com/apache/kafka/) in distributed mode.

 The Kafka distribution included in the Docker image is built directly from [source](https://github.com/apache/kafka/).

-It is a base image and therefore has no additional Cli tools and Kafka Connect plugins installed.
+The Kafka Connect Docker image is based on [ueisele/apache-kafka-connect](https://hub.docker.com/repository/docker/ueisele/apache-kafka-connect).
+It has the Confluent Hub Cli, as well as additional Kafka Connect plugins pre-installed.

+The image contains an [OpenTelemetry JavaAgent](https://opentelemetry.io/docs/instrumentation/java/automatic/).
+In the default configuration, this exports metrics via a [Prometheus](https://prometheus.io/) endpoint on port _9464_.
+Kafka producer and consumer metrics (and traces) are captured via [agent instrumentation](https://opentelemetry.io/docs/instrumentation/java/automatic/agent-config/#suppressing-specific-agent-instrumentation).
+The Kafka Connect metrics are captured via [JMX](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/jmx-metrics/javaagent).

-The Docker images are available on DockerHub repository [ueisele/apache-kafka-connect-base](https://hub.docker.com/repository/docker/ueisele/apache-kafka-connect-base), and the source files for the images are available on GitHub repository [ueisele/kafka-images](https://github.com/ueisele/kafka-images).
+The Docker images are available on DockerHub repository [ueisele/apache-kafka-connect-otel](https://hub.docker.com/repository/docker/ueisele/apache-kafka-connect-otel), and the source files for the images are available on GitHub repository [ueisele/kafka-images](https://github.com/ueisele/kafka-images).

 ## Most Recent Tags